๐ŸŽ“SAT

 Summarizing Passages

-• Condense each paragraph to its functionintroduces topic, provides background, presents counterargument, offers solution
+• Condense each paragraph to its function: introduces topic, provides background, presents counterargument, offers solution.

-• Create a one-sentence passage summary before tackling questions—this anchors your understanding and prevents distortion by tricky answer choices
+• Create a one-sentence passage summary before tackling questions.
+This anchors your understanding and prevents distortion by tricky answer choices.

-Compare: Main Ideas vs. Supporting Details—questions often test whether you can tell them apart.
+Compare: Main Ideas vs. Supporting Details โ€” questions often test whether you can tell them apart.
 Main ideas could stand alone as the passage's thesis; supporting details only make sense in service of that larger claim.
-If an FRQ asks for the "central argument," details won't earn full credit.
+If a question asks for the "central argument," a detail from one paragraph won't be the right answer.

 Language Analysis: Decoding Author's Craft